Latest Official Child Poverty Statistics: 2022/23 Reported Feb 2024

 Update 28/04/2024

-When I originally concluded this year’s update to the child poverty statistics on March 19th, I hoped that data collection and therefore research on social issues would remain protected.
-As quality data is the cornerstone to informed policy making.
-However, only a little over a month later, we witness the scrapping and fund withdrawal from critical longitudinal studies, Living In New Zealand and Growing Up in New Zealand, that would provide critical insights to child poverty.
+When I originally concluded this year’s update to the child poverty statistics on March 19th, I hoped that data collection and, therefore, research on social issues would remain protected.
+Quality data is the cornerstone of informed policy-making.
+However, only a little over a month later, we witnessed the scrapping and fund withdrawal from critical longitudinal studies, Living In Aotearoa (Walters, 2024) and Growing Up in New Zealand (Gerritsen, 2024) , that would provide critical insights into child poverty.
+The (financial) dismantling of these vital studies debilitates the capacity to generate evidence-based and actionable policy recommendations and assist the Government in achieving its short- and long-term goals, such as school attendance, education outcomes, child poverty reduction, and improvement to people’s overall well-being (Rashbrooke, 2024; RNZ, 2023; also see GUiNZ's research outputs to see the amount of insights that are generated from this longitudinal study).

-The Child and Youth Wellbeing team is also on their way out of the Department of Prime Minister and Cabinet and reshuffle into Ministry of Social Development at the April.
-This move is presented as a decision for better coordination and comprehension in address children and youth wellbeing.
+The Child and Youth Wellbeing team is also leaving the Department of Prime Minister and Cabinet, a central position within the Government, and being reshuffled into the Ministry of Social Development and Employment at the beginning of May.
+This move is presented as a decision for better coordination and comprehension in addressing children's and youth’s well-being…

 Reference List